Costs to Consider

 Other costs

-Other non-legal fees to consider (all estimated and dependant your own circumstances):
+Other non-legal fees to consider and factor into your budget for buying your new home...

 Mortgage Arrangement fee